 Now, open the notepad where you saved the database info when you created it in Step 1.
 Simply copy and replace old database info with the new ones.

 IMPORTANT: You must enter a “Server Name” into the “MySQL Server” box (change the “localhost“).
 The server name is assigned to you by your webhost when you first sign up.

 You can find this info on the right side of your database management page.
 Remember that page where you created a new database?

 8 When you’re done changing the database settings, click the “Test Database Settings” button to check if the installation script can connect to the database with those details.
 If all indication says “Success”, then simply click on the Next Step button to continue.

 9 On “Step 4 of 6: Database Import” you should see the message “Initial database import complete!“.
 Click “Next Step” button to proceed.

 10 On “Step 5 of 6: Database Migration (Updating URLs, paths, etc)“, check if your new site is working.
 Simply click the url after “Import complete for site:” in this case, http://forexfans.org.

 11 Site is complete!
 Congratulations, you have a new website.

 The installation process is simple and straightforward.
-After 2 or 3 more successful blog package installation you should already be comfortable and may not need to follow this guide anymore.
-You can be on your way to setting up more niche blogs that can make you good steady passive income in the days to come.
+After 2 or 3 more successful blog package installations you should already be comfortable and may not need to follow this guide anymore.
+You can be on your way to set up more niche blogs that can make you good steady passive income in the days to come.

 Here’s a tutorial on how to do that: Update WordPress and WordPress Plugins